 Firebase integration

-Integrate Firebase into your Aurelia 2 application for real-time data, authentication, and cloud storage using Firebase's modular SDK.
+Integrate Firebase into your Aurelia 2 application for authentication, Cloud Firestore, and cloud storage using the current modular Firebase JavaScript SDK.
+This recipe shows a minimal-yet-production-ready setup that honors Aurelia's dependency injection patterns and Firebase's best practices.

 Prerequisites